WardCunningham/small-client-wiki/ReadMe.md

 We will write conventional react code and give up if we can't make that work.
 We will build this into a single js file that includes all available plugins also rewritten in react.

+See our [work in progress](http://jasonrclark.com/small-client-wiki/wiki.html) served from github pages.

 # build

 tbd